joshuawereley/network-practicals/practical-3/readme.md

    java CalculatorServer
    ```

+   Open another terminal window and run
+   java LoggingServer

 4. **Access the calculator**:

-   Open a web browser and navigate to `http://localhost:55555`.
+   Open a web browser and navigate to `http://localhost:55554`.
 You should see the calculator interface.
+   Open a web browser and navigate to `http://localhost:55556`.
+You should see the calculator history.

 5. **Using the calculator**: